bplmaps/lmec-main-site/content/event/charles-river-trivia-night.md

 ---
 ### About this event

-What do you know about about Charles River history and surrounding geographies?
+What do you know about Charles River history and surrounding geographies?
 Join us with the [Charles River Conservancy](https://thecharles.org/) for a trivia night on all things Charles River!

 Trivia rounds will feature a geographic scavenger hunt using [Atlascope](https://atlascope.leventhalmap.org/), knowledge about the historic Charles River, pop culture, and more!